chroma-core/chroma/docs/cip/CIP-02152024-Optimize-Action.md

 ### Dry Run

+> Note: This section is obsolete with running tasks at startup or reactively.

 By default, optimize will execute in a dry-run mode, just providing the user with feedback on what it would do (
 intuition: Query Planner EXPLAIN).
 The user can then decide to run the operation with the `dry_run` flag set to `False`.